 However, many states and companies are introducing their own policies and most Americans now get about 10 days sick leave (on average), plus public holidays.
 According to the Bureau of Labor Statistics, just over half of employers provide five to nine days of paid sick leave after one year of working at a company.
 Around a quarter of employers offer fewer than five days of paid sick time, while another quarter now offer more than 10 days per year.

-As of January 2020, 12 states – Arizona, California, Connecticut, Maine, Maryland, Massachusetts, Michigan, New Jersey, New York, Oregon, Rhode Island, Vermont and Washington – and D.C. have enacted their own laws for paid family leave, up from just five states (plus D.C.) in 2017.
-These states both administer and fund paid leave through employer and/or employee payroll contributions and their policies allow workers to care for an ill family member or bond with a baby and provide partial wage replacement up to a designated amount.
+As of January 2020, 12 states – Arizona, California, Connecticut, Maine, Maryland, Massachusetts, Michigan, New Jersey, New York, Oregon, Rhode Island, Vermont and Washington – and D.C., have enacted their own laws for paid family leave, up from just five states (plus D.C.) in 2017.
+These states both administer and fundpaid leave through employer and/or employee payroll contributions and their policies allow workers to care for an ill family member or bond with a baby and provide partial wage replacement up to a designated amount.

 The rules and regulations do vary between states, though, as employees in Massachusetts, for example, receive one hour of paid sick time for every 30 hours they work, whereas employees in New York are given 40 hours of paid sick leave per year.
 However, while the specific rules do vary by state, most allow employees to begin accruing sick time on the first day of employment, and to begin using that time after 90 calendar days.
-And, sick pay is generally earned at a rate of one hour for every 30 hours worked, equaling about one full sick day earned every six weeks.
+Sick pay is generally earned at a rate of one hour for every 30 hours worked, equaling about one full sick day earned every six weeks.
 It’s worth checking out what kind of policy your state has in place.

-The Family and Medical Leave Act (FMLA), signed into law by Bill Clinton in 1993 – requires companies with more than 50 employees to take unpaid time off for medical leave, or to care for a family member.
+The Family and Medical Leave Act (FMLA), signed into law by Bill Clinton in 1993 – requires companies with more than 50 employees to offer unpaid time off for medical leave, or to care for a family member.
 FMLA provides for up to 12 weeks of unpaid leave for certain medical situations for either you, as the employee, or a member of your immediate family.

-There are important requirements and limitations to be aware of when it comes to FMLA:
+Yet, there are important requirements and limitations to be aware of when it comes to FMLA:

 - The employer has to have had fifty employees on the payroll for twenty weeks in the past year